 Hours: 9:00 a.m. - 5:00 p.m.

-The Montessori School of Raleigh (MSR) seeks an Elementary Instructional Support Facilitator.
+The Montessori School of Raleigh (MSR) seeks an Montessori Elementary Coach.
 Under the general direction of the Lower School Director, the ideal candidate will provide academic and instructional support for all elementary students and faculty.

 - Bachelor’s degree, preferably in education or a related field